 - Degree or coursework preferred in the following areas: public policy, public administration, education or higher education, and/or macro social work

-- Experience supporting effective teams whether comprised of direct teammates, colleagues from other departments with no formal reporting structure, contractors and/or external partners
+- You have experience building positive relationships and collaborate effectively on diverse teams, including those comprised of direct teammates, colleagues from other departments with no formal reporting structure, contractors and a diverse array of external stakeholders.

-This position is based in Los Angeles, CA. While many staff continue to regularly work remotely, attendance at our downtown Los Angeles office or at community events in the L.A. region can be expected a few times a month.
+This is a full-time exempt position based in Los Angeles, CA. While many staff continue to regularly work remotely, attendance at our downtown Los Angeles office or at community events in the L.A. region is expected several times a month.
 Occasional travel is required for in-state and out-of-state conferences.

 UNITE-LA is proud to be an Equal Opportunity Employer committed to developing and sustaining a diverse workforce, because we believe that it makes our organization stronger.
-All qualified applicants will receive consideration for employment without regards to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, disability, or age.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, disability, or age.
 We will consider for employment all qualified applicants, including those with criminal histories, in a manner consistent with applicable state and local laws, including the City of Los Angeles' Fair Chance Initiative for Hiring Ordinance.